Measurement of Bell-type inequalities and quantum entanglement from $\Lambda$-hyperon spin correlations at high energy

-We assume the ground state wavefunction of parton singlets correspond to their occupying the lowest $N/2$ energy levels of the string, with $s\bar s$ on levels $1... a$, $s\bar u$ on levels $a+1... a + b/2$, $u \bar s$ on levels $a + b/2 + 1 ... a + b$, and $u \bar u$ on levels $a + b + 1...
-N/2$; the relevant aspect for us is the orthogonality of individual wavefunctions.
+We assume the ground state wave function of parton singlets corresponds to their occupying the lowest $N/2$ energy levels of the string, with $s\bar s$ on levels $1... a$, $s\bar u$ on levels $a+1... a + b/2$, $u \bar s$ on levels $a + b/2 + 1 ... a + b$, and $u \bar u$ on levels $a + b + 1...
+N/2$; the relevant aspect for us is the orthogonality of individual wave functions.

 The explicit computation of $s \bar s$, $s{\bar u}$ and $u {\bar u}$ correlations is worked out in the Supplemental Material; for the $s{\bar s}$ ($\Lambda {\bar \Lambda}$) correlations,

 This result depends on $a$ and $b$ since they are the only parameters that determine the number of $s \bar s$, $s \bar u$, and $u \bar s$ singlets.
 It clearly violates the CHSH inequality for mixed states for all values of $a$ and $b$.
 The coefficient of the cosine is plotted for various $a$ and $b$ in Fig. \ref{fig:coeffss}.
 As may be anticipated, adding mixed singlets, or having $b > 0$, decreases the entanglement fidelity since their indistinguishability washes out the spin correlation.
 The corresponding PPT entanglement criterion for this model is discussed in the Supplemental Material.